Towards Provable and Scalable Training of Quantized Neural Networks with Ising Optimization: Experimental validations

 Spline interpolation requires careful consideration of the number of intervals, as it directly influences qubit resource allocation and must be optimized for quantum hardware constraints.
 In our experimental setup, we partitioned the input range into four intervals, achieving an optimal trade-off between qubit efficiency and segmentation accuracy.
 The corresponding breakpoints, defined at $[-8, -c, 0, c, 8]$, yielded the following results:

 Note that QUBO problems may yield multiple optimal solutions, and the accuracy shown corresponds to one such solution.

 Figure~\ref{fig:hybrid_iteration} illustrates the convergence behavior of the Quantum Conditional Gradient Descent algorithm when applied to the neural network training utilizing a hybrid quantum-classical approach with CIM and Gurobi solvers.
 The algorithm achieves convergence to the optimal solution within 321 iterations, with the objective residual and constraint residual presented on a logarithmic scale.
-The CIM solver exhibits consistend convergence behavior, steadily driving both the objective and constraint residual below the threshold value.
-In contrast, the Gurobi solver maintains convergence but displays oscillatory patterns in the constraint residual between iterations 30-100.
-Notably, the hybrid strategy achieves convergence in just 321 iterations, demonstrating its computational efficiency by effectively combining the strengths of CIM and the classical approach.
-To further validate the robustness and reproducibility of these results, we performed five independent experiments achieving convergence to the optimal solution in 723, 338, 263, 432, and 427 iterations, respectively.
-These consistent outcomes across multiple trials confirms its reliability and reproducibility in practical applications.
+To further validate the robustness and reproducibility of these results, we performed five independent experiments, achieving convergence to the optimal solution in 723, 338, 263, 432, and 427 iterations, respectively.
+These consistent outcomes across multiple trials confirm its reliability and reproducibility in practical applications. {In Section 6.2 of the supplementary, we also investigate the impact of coefficient matrix rounding and robustness of hybrid approach.}